Operational Water Consumption

 EXTERNAL DATA FROM THIRD PARTY:

-To find out if there is water related data that is not directly disclosed by the company, always consult the CDP website.
+To find out if there are water-related data that is not directly disclosed by the company, always consult the CDP website.
 Cross-checking with CDP will clear any doubts you may have regarding the terminology and figures reported by the company.

-Caution: If you use CDP, make sure the year of reference is the latest and matching the one from the report you want to verify or complement data with.
-This info is in the first page of every CDP report.
+Caution: If you use CDP, make sure the year of reference is the latest and matches the one from the report you want to verify or complement data with.
+This info is on the first page of every CDP report.

 Recording of Topic Webinar